 October 1 for Spring internships

-Candidates applying for internships (SLIS 794) will be contacted by the Coordinator of School Library Field Experiences before placements are made in K-12 school libraries.
+Candidates applying for internships (ISCI 794) will be contacted by the Coordinator of School Library Field Experiences before placements are made in K-12 school libraries.
 Placements for spring are made in November and December and placements for fall are made in April and May.
-Once placements are made, the SLIS Student Services Offices will register candidates for SLIS 794.
-Candidates should confirm their registration in SLIS 794 using VIP and pay fees before the deadline so that enrollment is not cancelled for non-payment.
+Once placements are made, the ISCI Student Services Offices will register candidates for ISCI 794.
+Candidates should confirm their registration in ISCI 794 using VIP and pay fees before the deadline so that enrollment is not cancelled for non-payment.

 Note - TB Test Requirement: Effective with the Fall 2014 semester all school library interns must provide documentation to Student Services of a negative TB test prior to the start of classes.
 If you have been exposed to TB in the past, you will need to contact your physician for appropriate documentation.
 If you live in the Columbia area, TB testing is available at the USC Student Health Center.
 You must make an appointment and it will take two days for results.